The Future’s Energy

 Is it sustainable?

-The system is powered by electricity giving a CO₂ saving of 85% compared to a gas boiler considering average UK grid CO₂ intensity, and when powered by green electricity, the system has zero in-use CO₂ emissions.
-The boiler is manufactured from more than 80% recyclable materials and the vessel has no rare earth minerals, precious metals or refrigerants.
+Even when operated using electricity at UK average grid intensity, it creates a CO₂ saving of 85% compared to a gas boiler.
+The Biaco boiler is manufactured from more than 80% recyclable materials and the vessel has no rare earth minerals, precious metals or refrigerants.

 The Biaco system produces heat at a range of temperatures and produces four times more heat than the electricity consumed.